MicrosoftDocs/win32/desktop-src/direct3d9/id3dxfile.md

-﻿---
+---
-Description: 'Applications use the methods of the ID3DXFile interface to create instances of the ID3DXFileEnumObject and ID3DXFileSaveObject interfaces, and to register templates.' ms.assetid: '472d45b1-5c03-4417-a005-91f802667919'
+Description: Applications use the methods of the ID3DXFile interface to create instances of the ID3DXFileEnumObject and ID3DXFileSaveObject interfaces, and to register templates. ms.assetid: 472d45b1-5c03-4417-a005-91f802667919
 title: ID3DXFile interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXFile interface